How to Become a Blood Spatter Analyst

 Blood Spatter Analyst Salary, Job Outlook and Employers

 Blood spatter analysts are very specialized, but the need exists for more people in this field.
-The Bureau of Labor Statistics reports that forensic science technicians earn a median salary of $52,180 as of May 2011.
-Many bloodstain pattern analysts work in local and state crime laboratories that are associated with law enforcement agencies.
+The Bureau of Labor Statistics reports that forensic science technicians earn a median salary of $52,840 per year as of May 2012.1 Many bloodstain pattern analysts work in local and state crime laboratories that are associated with law enforcement agencies.
 Many agencies require blood spatter analysts to perform additional forensic science duties.